rachana-paudel/AWS_Solution_Architect/IAM/README.md

-## Associate Identity Acess Management(IAM)
+## Associate Identity Access Management(IAM)

 ### IAM is one of the global services of AWS Cloud.
-Owner create a root and donot share it to others.
+Owner create a root and do not share it to others.
 User need permission to get access of services like EC2, VPC etc.

 #### IAM Permission
 + To allow the services